Isaac Newton: Philosophy of science

 Newton's scientific method went beyond simple prediction in three critical ways, thereby enriching the basic hypothetico-deductive model.
 First, it established a richer ideal of empirical success, requiring phenomena to accurately measure theoretical parameters.
 Second, it transformed theoretical questions into ones empirically solvable by measurement.
 Third, it used provisionally accepted propositions to guide research, enabling the method of successive approximations where deviations drive the creation of more accurate models.
-This robust method of theory-mediated measurements was adopted by his successors for extensions of his theory to astronomy and remains a foundational element in modern physics.
+This robust method of theory-mediated measurements was adopted by his successors for extensions of his theory to astronomy and remains a foundational element in 21st century physics.